Learn-Together-Pro/ComputerScience/dbms/concepts.md

 - Unversal quqntifier could be done with `NOT EXIST NOT`.
 - Natural join should be avoided because implicit nature of the join often cause problems.
 - Outer join should be prefered when ever possible, unless there is a good reason for inner join becuase using outer join help to see problem in data and decrase its harmfulness.
-- Maximum carinality of one in relation databases is enforced by uniqueness constraint.
+- Maximum carinality of one in relation databases is enforced by uniqueness constraint of foreign key.
+Uniqueness constraint converts many to one.

 ### Characteristics of a System